UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 array([ 8,  9, 10, 11])
 ```

-and if you only want a single column we can use the same sintax we did
+And if we only want a single column we can use the same syntax we used
-we `.iloc[]`
+with `.iloc[]`:

 ``` python
 arr2[:,2]